-And you?
-Yes, you need an editor.
+What about you?
+Yes, you need an editor, too.
 Most of us do.

-Editing is not just about correcting mistakes in spelling, punctuation, and grammar.
+That’s because editing is not just about correcting mistakes in spelling, punctuation and grammar.
 A sophisticated text checker can do that.
+Well, sometimes.
 Perhaps.
-Sometimes.

 Editors should improve the overall effect of your writing.
 They often start with structure, because there must be a logical flow of ideas.